Parallelization of Non-linear State-Space Models: Scaling Up Liquid-Resistance Liquid-Capacitance Networks for Efficient Sequence Modeling: Background

 \section{Background}

-Here we introduce the necessary background for understanding LrcSSMs: Firstly, the bioinspired nonlinear liquid networks LTCs, STCs, and LRCs, known for their dynamic expressivity.
-Secondly, the parallelization techniques enabling efficient training of traditionally sequential NSSMs.
+Here we introduce the necessary background for understanding LrcSSMs: Firstly, the bio-inspired non-linear liquid networks - LTCs, STCs, and LRCs - known for their dynamic expressivity.
+Secondly, the parallelization techniques enabling efficient training of traditionally sequential non-linear models.